GodFather850/Installing-Linux-DebianBased-packages/README.md

 # Installing-Linux-Ubuntu-packages

 _Installing basic packages and libraries in Linux for people who are newly installing or changing the operating system.
-Linux based on Debian._
+Linux based on Debian Or Ubuntu._

 ---
 # Packages and libraries that are installed